orkeilius/rogue-invader/docs/dev/script/other/gameData.md

 - gamemode
 - list of currently givable item (for rogue-inviders)

-it also handle database connection
+He also handle database connection